mdfw/password-field-experiment/README.md

 # Client side password field experiment
-Using NIST, OWASP, NNGroup, bloomfilters to improve both security and user experience of password fields.
+Using NIST, OWASP, NNGroup, Bloom filters to improve both security and user experience of password fields.
 Includes issues around accessibility of password requirement updates and 'show typing' implementations.

 ---
 ## Try It